 "Île-des-Moulins was a prosperous pre-industrial complex at 19e century.
 The production activities were very diversified: forge, saw mill, flour mill, carding mill, bakery, kiln to dry wheat and sawmill stone.

 Even today, when you come to visit Île-des-Moulins, you can admire some of these majestic buildings that have survived time and still stand proudly.

 23 December 1673, André Daulier-Deslandes, secretary of the Compagnie des Indes Occidentales, receives a piece of land in New France.
 Land without name, he decides to baptize his lordship Terbonne!
 "Terbonne" by mockery, because one of his friends, more lucky, got a barony in Switzerland that he named Aubonne.
 Daulier-Deslandes never set foot on his good ground.

 Louis Lepage, parish priest of Île Jésus, is a very enterprising man, a man who thinks big.
 When he bought the seigneury of Terrebonne in 1721, he immediately noted the potential engine that offers the river that bathes Île-des-Moulins.
-Indeed, this river with powerful flow and pebble bottom, once harnessed, allows him to rotate the wheels of the mills he built.
+Indeed, this river with a powerful flow and pebble bottom, once harnessed, allows him to spin the wheels of the mills he built.

 This is how Louis Lepage asks the king for permission to build a forge.
 Too impatient and too sure of himself to wait for the response that is slow in coming, Lepage borrows the necessary capital and begins construction.
 While everything is over, the king's answer finally arrives: a real cold shower for the priest Lepage.
 The king does not accede to his request since he has just financed the forges of St-Maurice.
-Investors want to be reimbursed and that is how Louis Lepage must sell his beautiful seigniory and pack ".
+Investors want to be reimbursed and this is how Louis Lepage must sell his beautiful seigniory and pack ".

 History of mills